Where to Eat & Drink in Sai Ying Pun

 Let's take a walk around Sai Ying Pun, where we've found a fantastic selection of restaurants, cafes, pubs and quaint neighbourhood eateries for you to try.

-Head to Krua Walaiphan, a Thai restaurant opened by Chefs Walaiphan Hanyut and Renee Dancel, both formerly of Chachawan, if you’re looking for authentic Thai food.
+For authentic Thai food, head to Krua Walaiphan, a Thai restaurant opened by Chefs Walaiphan Hanyut and Renee Dancel, both formerly of Chachawan.
 Many items on the menu are similar to those found at Chachawan, and they offer a great-value weekday lunch and weekend brunch menu.

 Thai On High has called High Street home for a number of years and offers a solid range of Thai dishes.
 Although not as authentic as Krua Walaiphan, it’s a good option for Thai food in this area if you’re not too fussy.